Omaha Recycles Right

 If something has the recycling arrows on it, it’s recyclable, right?

 No — not always.
 The recycling logo stamped or printed on plastics can be a little misleading.
 Those little arrows and numbers represent the resin identification code, a reference to the type of plastic the item was made from, not whether it is recyclable.
 Instead of looking for the recycling icon on a piece of plastic, keep in mind two important things: 1.
 Is the plastic rigid/hard or soft?
-As a good rule of thumb, rigid/hard plastics can typically be recycled in your curbside bin, whereas soft plastic cannot be recycled curbside, but can be put in your orange Hefty® EnergyBag®.
-2. Look to the numbers inside the recycling logo.
+As a good rule of thumb, rigid/hard plastics can typically be recycled in your curbside cart, whereas soft plastic cannot be recycled curbside, but can be put in your orange Hefty® EnergyBag®.
+2. Look at the numbers inside the recycling logo.
 Omaha accepts the following types of rigid/hard plastic in their curbside and drop-off site recycling: #1, #2, #3, and #5.